tanayvasishtha/NovelSync/README.md

 ### Testing

 The application includes comprehensive error handling and fallback systems.
 All calculations are validated and bounded to reasonable limits.

+## Security

+**Important**: Never commit API keys or sensitive information to the repository.

+- All API keys are loaded from environment variables
+- The `.env` file is automatically ignored by Git
+- Use `env.example` as a template for required environment variables
+- For production deployment, set environment variables in your hosting platform

+### Environment Variables

+Required environment variables:
+- `PERPLEXITY_API_KEY`: Your Perplexity AI API key
+- `OPENWEATHER_API_KEY`: Your OpenWeatherMap API key
+- `SECRET_KEY`: A secure random string for Flask sessions
+- `FLASK_ENV`: Set to `production` for deployment

 ## Global Reach